daurnimator/lua-http/index.md

 ### `h1_connection:write_status_line(httpversion, status_code, reason_phrase, timeout)` <!-- --> {#http.h1_connection:write_status_line}

 Writes an HTTP status line to the socket buffer.
 Yields until success or `timeout`.
-If the write fails, the funtion returns `nil`, an error message and an error number.
+If the write fails, the function returns `nil`, an error message and an error number.

 *Note the status line will not be flushed to the remote server until* [`write_headers_done`](#http.h1_connection:write_headers_done) *is called.*